b4u7/StackUnderflow/docs/development.md

 ## Getting started

 Stack Underflow is powered by [Laravel](https://laravel.com/), [Vue.js 2](https://v2.vuejs.org/) and [Inertia](https://inertiajs.com/).
-You should read their respective documentation before proceeding to make changes to this project.
+You it highly recommended that you read their respective documentation before proceeding to make changes to this project.

 ### Requirements